 Complete the Change of Address Notice and submit in person or by mail.
-Please put your case number on the document.
+Put your case number on the document.
 If you do not know it, you can look up your case here.

 10. How do I get a bond released?

-An order signed by the Judge must be entered before the bond can be released.
+An order signed by a judge must be entered before the bond can be released.
 The order should state the amount of the bond and name, address and telephone number to whom the bond should be released.

 11. Which court processes child support, custody and visitation?